vinaydhegde/vinaydhegde.github.io/_posts/2020-04-05-Deploy and run a microservce in Kubernetes.md

     - *Type* - `client`, `server`, `db`
 1. **[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)** is a set of routing rules used to control the external access to Services based on the request host or path.
 1. **[Volumes](https://kubernetes.io/docs/concepts/storage/volumes/)** are used to persist data beyond the life of a container.
 They are especially important for stateful applications like Redis and Postgres.
-    - A *[PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)* defines a storage volume independent of the normal Pod-lifecycle.
+    - *[PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)* defines a storage volume independent of the normal Pod-lifecycle.
 It's managed outside of the particular Pod that it resides in.
-    - A *[PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims)* is a request to use the PersistentVolume by a user.
+    - *[PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims)* is a request to use the PersistentVolume by a user.
+1. **[Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)**: Kubernetes supports multiple virtual clusters backed by the same physical cluster.
+These virtual clusters are called namespaces

+Kubernetes also contains higher-level abstractions that rely on controllers to build upon the basic objects, and provide additional functionality and convenience features.
+These include:

 > For more, review the [Learn Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/) tutorial.